-DP12806 From Finance to Extremism: The Real Effects of Germany's 1931 Banking Crisis
+DP12806 From Finance to Fascism: The Real Effect of Germany's 1931 Banking Crisis

 |Author(s):||Sebastian Doerr, Stefan Gissler, José Luis Peydró, Hans-Joachim Voth|

 |Keyword(s):||extremism, financial crises, Germany, Great Depression, Nazi Party, Polarisation, Real effects|

 |Programme Areas:||Financial Economics, Economic History|

 Do financial crises radicalize voters?
 We analyze a canonical case â??
 Germany during the Great Depression.
 After a severe banking crisis in 1931, caused by foreign shocks and political inaction, radical voting increased sharply in the following year.
 Democracy collapsed six months later.
 We collect new data on pre-crisis bank-firm connections and show that banking distress led to markedly more radical voting, both through economic and non-economic channels.
 Firms linked to two large banks that failed experienced a bank-driven fall in lending, which caused reductions in their wage bill and a fall in city-level incomes.
 This in turn increased Nazi Party support between 1930 and 1932/33, especially in cities with a history of anti-Semitism.
 While both failing banks had a large negative economic impact, only exposure to the bank led by a Jewish chairman strongly predicts Nazi voting.
 Local exposure to the banking crisis simultaneously led to a decline in Jewish-gentile marriages and is associated with more deportations and attacks on synagogues after 1933.